-This was done deliberately with the documentary shying away from the v-titles entirely in favor of the title of a plant-based diet to make it seem more accessible to a wider audience.
+This was done deliberately to make it seem more accessible to a wider audience.

 While those decisions make sense cutting down the run-time and honing the film with a simpler and more marketable message, and it does detract a little from the argument when the reasons behind the vegan movement with the most scientific consensus are side-lined.

-The film provides its audience with an alternative protein source to animal proteins and one that can work just as well with the added benefit of being friendlier to the planet as well as your health.
+The film provides its audience with an alternative protein source to animal meat, proteins, and dairy products and one that can work for your nutrition just as well with the added benefit of being friendlier to the planet and your health.

 What It Gets Wrong

-With any documentary, facts can indeed get skewed, and conscious or unconscious bias can mean you are only painted half the picture.
+With any documentary (see also ‘Bad Vegan: Review‘), facts can indeed get skewed, and conscious or unconscious bias can mean you are only painted half the picture.

 This documentary has a very obvious and plain to see leaning towards that of the vegans’ diet being beneficial to health and performance, and so some of what it sets out to achieve is at times dulled by the way it sets out in doing it.
 Let’s look a little deeper.

-As mentioned above, the documentary should be commended for using loose terminology and avoiding, for the most part, painting the issue as vegans vs. non-vegans.
+As mentioned above, the film should be commended for using loose terminology and avoiding, for the most part, painting the issue as vegans vs. non-vegans.

-By not plastering those labels and ideals so blatantly, it does a good job of inviting a more casual or interested audience into at least trying out or listening to the argument for a plant-based diet.
+With that, it already does a good job of inviting a more casual or interested audience into listening to the discussion around the plant-based diet.

 However, by doing right, you can still be seen by many to be doing wrong.
-In skirting the issue to focus on the science and health benefits of the diet, it is criticized by both the plant-based community and the meat eaters as seeming a little wishy-washy.
+In skirting the issue to focus on the scientific details and health benefits of the diet, it is criticized by both the plant-based community and the meat eaters as seeming a little wishy-washy.

-We have looked a little into the science that the documentary has got right or at least mostly right.
-However, the scientific community is one of discourse evaluation and constant reassessment.
+We have looked a little into the science that the documentary has gotten right or at least mostly right.
+However, the scientific community constantly evaluates the details presented in the film.

-While the arguments and studies presented by the documentary do have cited references to back them up, it is also true that many conclusions are cherry-picked or ignore articles and reviews that may contradict their findings.
+While the arguments and studies presented by the documentary do have cited references of research and studies to back them up, it is also true that many conclusions are cherry-picked, ignoring articles and reviews that may contradict their findings.

-Take the introduction on the gladiators as one example; this is an abstract based on findings and implies they had a carb-heavy diet with calcium supplements and possibly ate less meat than the average citizen.
-It does not conclude that they were all super-powered vegans, as the documentary might imply.
+Take the introduction on the gladiators as one example; this is an abstract based on findings and implies they had a diet high in carb and calcium supplements and possibly ate less meat than the average person.
+It does not conclude that they were all super-powered vegans, as the documentary might want to imply.

 There is also the “experiments” on the three athletes and comparison between their blood and erectile strength eating bean vs. meat burritos.
 These studies do not account for any other possible variables; they may make for compelling evidence and work on screen.